ChrstphrHll/npc_gen/students/Eva Reluvethel.md

 ---
 ### Description
 - 2nd year Human Wizard in Fiesn
-- straight brunette hair that's hanging down to their back, Pale Brown eyes, and Light skin
+- shoulder length straight strawberry blond hair that's plain, Pale Brown eyes, and Light skin
 - Is Lucky and Restrained, and has Learning as their ideal

 ### Organizations